Champions League preview: What to look out for on Tuesday

 Will Barcelona freeze in Kyiv?

 No team has won their group more than Barcelona – 21 times and counting – but if Ronald Koeman’s side are well-placed in Group G, Dynamo Kyiv gave them quite a test despite losing 2-1 on Matchday 3.
-The Ukrainian side's coach Mircea Lucescu was wary of predicting more of the same for the return fixture in Kyiv, mindful that Barcelona have "learned about us", but Barcelona remain a work progress – though Gerard Piqué reckons they are on the right track: "This'll be a difficult year as the club works through its changes but the results will start to come, I'm certain."
+The Ukrainian side's coach Mircea Lucescu was wary of predicting more of the same for the return fixture in Kyiv, mindful that Barcelona have "learned about us", but Barcelona remain a work progress – and lost both Gerard Piqué and Sergi Roberto to injury during Saturday's 1-0 defeat at Atlético Madrid.
+"We just need to focus on winning a series of games," said Koeman.
+"But we have to improve things defensively and in attack."

 Başakşehir targeting victory at Old Trafford